-Component Description MADI Present LEDs This set of LEDs are green in color and indicate the presence of a valid MADI connection on each respective input Run/Upgrade Jumper This jumper is used to place the module in upgrade mode when upgrading the firmware Dip Switch This set of switches control the mode of the device.
+Component Description MADI Present LEDs This set of LEDs are green in color and indicate the presence of a valid MADI connection on each respective input Run/Upgrade Jumper This jumper is used to place the module in upgrade mod upgrading the firmware Dip Switch This set of switches control the mode of the device.
 Dip 1 must be up and 3-4 must be down.

-Table 2-13: Description of 3000MADI16-TDM4 Card Edge
+Table 2-13: Description of EMR-IP16-MADI and 3000MADI16-TDM4 Card Edge